Where to Discuss?

 self._add_merged_title()

-And then having the implementation written in desccendant class.
+And then having the implementation is written in descendant class.

-Now let’s have a look at add_merged_title() method in the descendant class.
+Now let’s look at the add_merged_title() method in the descendant class.

-Let’s start with property for the whole length column.
+We’ll start by defining the property for the entire length of the column.

 def add_merged_title(self) -> None: